leofgonzalez/Play-Store-and-BigQuery-API-Python-Integration/README.md

 The integration, built with Python on Google Cloud Functions, provides a scalable and efficient way to gather and analyze app performance data for better decision-making in growth strategies.

 ## Key Sections
-Environment Setup and Security Permissions
+### Environment setup and security permissions:
 Utilizing Google Cloud services, the integration is built on a Google Cloud Function, triggered via a Cloud Scheduler CRON job.
-Essential configurations include:

-Full Integration Code Development in Python
+### Full integration code development in Python:
 The integration process involves importing necessary libraries, initializing clients, retrieving reports, sanitizing data, and loading it into BigQuery.
 For the complete Python code, check the repository files: main.py.

-Validation and Key Observations
+### Validation and key Observations:
 After implementing the code, validation through Google Cloud Platform logs is essential.
 This helps to ensure the function executes as intended, and allows for debugging and performance monitoring.

 ## Conclusion